Oviedo in the News

 - SNAP Club - Wednesday, January 15th, at the Gymnasium and Aquatic Facility from 2 p.m. to 4 p.m.
 This program is designed specifically for those with special needs, teenage and up.
 Participants must be accompanied by a companion.
 Activities include games, craft time, potlucks, bingo, and more.
 Call 407-971-5575 for more information.

 - Homeschool Activity Program - Thursday, January 16th, at Riverside Park from 1:30 p.m. to 3:30 p.m.
 This program is a structured exercise program with a monthly theme for children ages 6 to 13 who are home schooled.
 Pre-registration and pre-payment required.
 Call 407-971-5575 for more information.

-- Family Bingo - Friday, October 4th at the Center Lake Park Cultural Center.
+- Family Bingo - Friday, November 15th, at the Center Lake Park Cultural Center.
 Games start at 6:30 p.m.
-Cards are $4 each with a 5 card maximum.
 Space is limited and all players are admitted on a first come, first served basis.
 Call 407-971-5575 for more information.

 - American Red Cross Babysitter Course – Friday, February 17th, at the Gymnasium and Aquatic Facility from 10:30 a.m. to 5:30 p.m.
 Youth ages 11 to 15 will learn the knowledge and skills necessary to safely give care to children and infants.
 This is a one-day class and space is limited to 10 participants.
 Call 407-971-5575 for more information.